pmz2025/smallguides/archlinux/file_systems.md

 ## /lib

-This directory contains library and kernel modules necessary for running binaries found in /bin and /sbin.
+This directory contains library and kernel modules necessary for running binaries found in /bin and /sbin. lib64 is symlinked to lib